trilhagroup/ETTagView/README.md

 ETTagView
 ========
-A wrapper flexible for multiple tags. **ETTagView** creates buttons inside a view with different colors, texts and interactions.
+A wrapper flexible for multiple interactive colorful tags. **ETTagView** creates buttons inside a view with different colors, texts and interactions.
 Just provide an array of dictionaries and this view will be able to display everything automatically.

 Installation
 --------